FocusSystematic lapses in reasoning and judgment … that are often useful

 - Learner is … a largely nonconscious actor

 - Teaching is … interrupting biases

-SynopsisA Cognitive Bias is a systematic pattern of thinking and/or acting that is rooted in either bad reasoning or bad judgment, but that nonetheless feels “right” to the person.
+SynopsisA Cognitive Bias is a systematic pattern of thinking and/or acting that is rooted in either uncritical associations or bad judgment, but that nonetheless feels “right” to the person.
 A Cognitive Bias can be manifest as a perceptual distortion, an inaccurate assessment, an illogical interpretation, or other irrational response.
 The prevailing view is that Cognitive Biases are mental “short cuts” which, in the right contexts, can lead to efficient and effective action – but that, inappropriately applied, can be constraining or damaging.
 Many biases have been identified, studied, and categorized.
 Buster Benson’s (2018) “Cognitive Bias Codex” is one popular classification (bracketed numbers indicate the number of specific biases included in each category):

 - What should we remember?